mwhapples/BrailleBlaster-NG-docs/manual.md

 #### Changing the Text Translation

-Even after you've designated your translation settings, you can change how part of the text is translated, ranging from a word to multiple pages.
+Even after you’ve designated your translation settings, you can change how part of the text is translated, ranging from a word to multiple pages.
 Change Translation offers two translation options for a selection of text: Uncontracted and Direct.